mporsch/sockpuppet/README.md

 - [x] examples and demo project included
 - [ ] exhaustive unit tests :cold_sweat:
 - [ ] UDP multicast
-- [ ] UDP broadcast address lookup
+- [ ] address arithmetic/lookup for network/broadcast addresses
+- [ ] partial/incomplete send/receive handling

 ## Build
 Configure and build library/examples/demo/tests using CMake.

 ## Quickstart
-The `SocketAddress` class represents localhost or remote UDP/TCP addresses and is used to create local and send/connect to remote sockets.
+The `Address` class represents localhost or remote UDP/TCP addresses and is used to create local and send/connect to remote sockets.

 The socket classes `Socket*`, `Socket*Buffered`and `Socket*Async` provide different levels of convenience around the raw OS socket representation:
 * `SocketUdp`, `SocketTcpClient` and `SocketTcpServer` allow basic functions like connect, send and receive